amanshresthaa/corner-houseLP/tasks/rebrand-white-horse-20251030-1555/plan.md

 # Implementation Plan: Rebrand To The White Horse

 ## Objective
-Rebrand the application from "The Old Crown Girton" to "The White Horse" using the authoritative data in `Everythingyouneed/whitehorseinformation.md`, ensuring all content, configuration, and metadata reflect the Waterbeach venue.
+Rebrand the application from "The White Horse Waterbeach" to "The White Horse" using the authoritative data in `Everythingyouneed/whitehorseinformation.md`, ensuring all content, configuration, and metadata reflect the Waterbeach venue.

 ## Success Criteria
 - [ ] Core config (`config/restaurant.json`, `lib/restaurantData.ts`, `config.ts`) use White Horse identity, contact, address, and hours.
-- [ ] All user-facing copy references "The White Horse" and Waterbeach context; no stale "Old Crown" strings remain in production code or tests.
+- [ ] All user-facing copy references "The White Horse" and Waterbeach context; no stale "The White Horse" strings remain in production code or tests.
 - [ ] Structured data helpers, alt text, and metadata emit accurate White Horse details.
 - [ ] Automated tests and `pnpm run build` pass locally.